TaskWeb: Selecting Better Source Tasks for Multi-task NLP

 Table \ref{tab:multitask_bottom} summarizes the results.
-While choosing a random set of source tasks underperforms the T0-3B baseline, choosing the bottom-5 tasks based on \algo results in a further decrease in 3.4 accuracy points on average.
-Finally, choosing the bottom-5 tasks based on \data results in similarly low target performances.
-These results demonstrate that our methods help us build both helpful and unhelpful multi-task training sets.
-Moreover, they indicate that negative pairwsie transfers between source and target impact multi-task learning.
+A random set of source tasks underperforms the T0-3B baseline, and the bottom-5 tasks from \algo further observes decreases in 3.4 accuracy points on average.
+Finally, the bottom-5 tasks based on \data results in similarly low performances.
+These results indicate that negative pairwise transfers between source and target tasks impact multi-task learning.

-\paragraph{What happens if we mix helpful and unhelpful source tasks?} While grouping helpful sources together increases target performance and grouping unhelpful sources together decreases target performance, it is unclear what happens in between.
-To address this question, we mix helpful and unhelpful source tasks in different proportions in the multi-task training set and observe the change in target task performance.
-We repeat this process over four target tasks including ANLI (R3), COPA, HellaSwag and RTE in our evaluation setup.
-For each task, we start with the top-5 tasks according to the pairwise transfer scores in \data and replace one task with one of the bottom-5 tasks until all top-5 tasks have been replaced.
+\paragraph{What happens if we mix helpful and unhelpful source tasks?} While grouping helpful sources improves target performance and vice versa, it is unclear what happens in between.
+To address this, we experiment with different proportions of helpful tasks and measure the target task performance.
+We repeat this process over four target tasks in our evaluation setup---ANLI (R3), COPA, HellaSwag and RTE.
+For each task, we start with the top-5 tasks according to \data and replace a task with a bottom-5 task until all top-5 tasks are replaced.
 We perform the same evaluations as Tables \ref{tab:multitask_main}, \ref{tab:multitask_size} and \ref{tab:multitask_bottom}.

 Figure \ref{fig:multitask_mix} visualizes the results.
-As each helpful source task is replaced with an unhelpful source task, the target performance consistently decreases across all four tasks, while some drops are more significant than others.
-However, there are several instances where replacing a helpful task with an unhelpful task \textit{increases} performance, as can be seen from 0$\rightarrow$1 in HellaSwag and 4$\rightarrow$5 in ANLI.
-These results indicate that while pairwise transferability between the source and target plays heavily impacts the target performance during multi-task learning, other factors such as negative interference between the source tasks may also be involved, which is an interesting direction for future work.
+As each helpful source task is replaced with an unhelpful source task, the target performance decreases across all four tasks.
+However, there are several instances where such replacement \textit{increases} performance, as can be seen from 0$\rightarrow$1 in HellaSwag and 4$\rightarrow$5 in ANLI.
+These results indicate that while pairwise transferability between the source and target heavily impacts target performance during multi-task learning, other factors such as negative interference between the source tasks may also be involved, which is an interesting direction for future work.